 ● Incorrect classification of enemy fighters:

 The above concern is compounded by the United States’ overbroad definition of who can be targeted under wartime rules.
 In an armed conflict, only individuals who are members of an enemy’s armed forces or who are directly participating in hostilities may be targeted.
-But the U.S. defines “membership” in an organized armed group far more broadly, putting individuals at risk of being targeted based on guilt by association, for example because of a house they slept in or a route they traveled.4 The new policy will enable such already impermissible targeting to be used not just in armed conflict but outside of armed conflict as well.
+But the U.S. defines “membership” in an organized armed group far more broadly, putting individuals at risk of being targeted based on guilt by association, for example because of a house they slept in or a route they traveled.

 ● Relaxation of standard requiring “near certainty” that the target is present:

 We are also concerned about reports that the new policy relaxes the “near certainty” standard that the target is present at the time of the strike to a mere “reasonable certainty.”
 Weakening this standard increases the risk to civilians and bystanders who may be killed incidentally in strikes where the intended target may not even be present.
 Relatedly, the prior policy also required “near certainty” that the target be correctly identified before a strike took place.
 It is unclear if this requirement, aimed at preventing strikes against misidentified individuals, remains in place.

 The new policy reportedly preserves the existing requirement of “near certainty” that no civilians are present before a lethal strike is allowed.
 This is an important safeguard that will unfortunately be undermined if the new policy allows targeting of individuals that are improperly classified as combatants or if lethal force is used outside of armed conflict absent an imminent threat to life.

 Lack of clarity around the capture requirement